 About Therapy Compass

-Finding the right therapist shouldn’t feel like a gamble — but for many people, it does.
+Finding the right therapist for your teen shouldn’t feel like guesswork.

-In reality, many people never receive guidance on how to:
+In reality, parents never receive guidance on how to:

 • Understand different therapeutic approaches beyond buzzwords

-• Identify what they actually need support for right now
+• Identify what their teen actually needs support for right now

 • Recognize the difference between a helpful challenge and a poor fit